How to Create an App Like Uber: Guide From Leading European Companies?

 Recreating the Functionality of Uber in Your App

+How to make app like Uber?
 If you are considering building your own Uber app, or a similar taxi booking app, you will need to develop a couple of them.
 The original platform consists of two apps — for drivers or passengers — dependent and a special panel for administration and managing.
 The first two are needed for rides booking, and the admin panel is used for monitoring the platform’s work.
 Let’s explore what features are essential to creating each dedicated app.
-Explore them to see what you want to use in your future development process.
+Explore them to see what you want to use in your future mobile cross-platform app development process.

 Part 1: How to make an app for passengers?